vulpark/vulpark/readme.md

-# rschat
+# vulpark
-That's just the working title atm.
+A vulpine gathering.

 This is HEAVILY work in progress